amirongit/notecode/algebra.md

 ### Solving systems of linear inequalities
 #### Graphing
-1. graph each equation separatedly
+1. graph each equation separately
 2. intersection of the graphs is the solution
 - is graphing the only way?